Workplace induction is crucial in introducing new employees to your company, its processes, people and procedures.

 Health and safety policies

-Include discussions on safe handling of equipment and goods where relevant, and ensure they are shown the various signs, hazard notices and warnings they may be exposed to in their new role, so they have a clear understanding of what they mean and why they are necessary in your particular workplace.
+A part of your workplace induction process should include discussions on safe handling of equipment and goods where relevant, and ensure they are shown the various signs, hazard notices and warnings they may be exposed to in their new role, so they have a clear understanding of what they mean and why they are necessary in your particular workplace.